screepers/screeps-typescript-starter/docs/in-depth/deploy-destinations.md

 # Deploy destinations

 The `screeps.json` file is a JSON configuration file separated into multiple deploy destinations.
-We've given you three primary destinations by default.
+We've given you four primary destinations by default.

 ```javascript
 {